DraconDev/azumi/AI_GUIDE_FOR_WRITING_AZUMI.md

 ### Prevention of Browser Caching

-During development, browsers may aggressively cache your WASM or static assets.
+During development, browsers may aggressively cache your JavaScript or static assets.
 Azumi provides a middleware to prevent this.

 **Usage:**